dcellison/phi/categories/verbs.md

 # verbs

+> verbs show what the subject is doing or feeling, even if they're just existing.

 * in phi, verbs do not conjugate
+  * conjugation refers to the act of changing the form of a verb and/or adding a helping verb to indicate person, number, and tense.
   * verbs stay in infinitive, unchanged form
   * no change to indicate tense, number, etc.
   * tense particles are used instead

 * there are four types of verbs
   * intransitive
   * transitive